Smeaton: Origin of the name

 Helen Smeaton (nee Stalker) died in 1903, aged 78 at her house at Grahams Hill, from shock after being badly burnt from a fire starting from a knocked over a kerosene lamp.
 The above article has Elizabeth incorrectly as her given name.
 Her son Charles William Smeaton, also of Grahams Hill, was the sole executor of her will

-Helen Stalker’s parents, James Stalker and Margaret Stalker (nee Hall), sailed for Australia on the “Hope” which sailed from Liverpool on 9 August 1852; arriving in Melbourne 10 November 1852.
+Helen Stalker’s parents, James Stalker (1802-1881) and Margaret Hall (ca.1803-1887) .
+He was born 9 November 1802 were married in Clackmannanshire on 6 June 1822.
+They sailed for Australia on the “Hope” which sailed from Liverpool on 9 August 1852; arriving in Melbourne 10 November 1852.
 The ship carried 364 government immigrants.
 The shipping records indicate younger ages then other records.

 - James Stalker, Ag.
 Labourer from Stirlingshire aged 43, Presbyterian, could read and write.